 There's also a range of field equipment that you can find around the map as you go, which can help you out in a pinch.
 Whether it's field cover to block an enemy's sightline, the Dead Silence field upgrade to make you quiet for a spell, or more, there are a lot of ways these can help.

-Another top strategy, given how huge C4 has become in the meta-game, is to pop a Trophy System onto your vehicle before driving anywhere - it'll protect you from a few rockets or grenades and could see you to your destination more safely.
+Another top strategy is to pop a Trophy System onto your vehicle before driving anywhere - it'll protect you from a few rockets or grenades and could see you to your destination more safely.
 Frankly, we don't like to drive without one.

 9. Exploit the Gulag